sophiiss/midnight-rosefox/README.md

 ```

 ### QuickCSS
-There are two QuickCSS files.<br>The first one hides all kinds of elements throughout the UI, and the second one which hides items from the user context menu (right-click on DM).<br>They are meant to work together.
+There are two QuickCSS files.<br>The first one hides all kinds of elements throughout the UI, and the second one which hides items from the user context menu (right-click on profile).<br>They are meant to work together.

 #### Standard hiding
 Go to `Settings -> Themes -> Edit QuickCSS` and paste the following line: